james94/P2-Advanced-Lane-Lines-CarND/writeup.md

 ![search_from_prior](./data/output/image/pipeline/detect_lane_lines/search_from_prior/test5.jpg)

-**Figure 14: Search from Prior Polynomial drawn onto next Image**
+**Figure 14:** Search from Prior Polynomial drawn onto next Image

 In **Figure 14**, a yellow fit polynomial for the left and right lane line from the previous frame is drawn on the current frame.
+The image shows the previous fit polynomial to lane line is slightly off compared to where the current lane line is going.
+However, for the current frame and the previous frame, the fit polynomial is close enough.

 ### Lane Curvature & Vehicle Position